-Brevard Family Partnership has requested and received pandemic plans from each contracted group home to address how they will prevent the spread of pandemic illnesses and how they will ensure proper treatment of children who exhibit symptoms.
-These plans were incorporated into the contracted providers annual Emergency Preparedness Plans effective 7/1/22.
+Brevard Family Partnership retains pandemic plans from each contracted group home to address how they will prevent the spread of pandemic illnesses, and how they will ensure proper treatment of children who exhibit symptoms.
+These plans are incorporated into contracted providers annual Emergency Preparedness Plans effective 7/1/23.